Smashed Laptop Part Of Professor's Stunt

 Last week we reported on a backlash in college classrooms over the use of laptop computers.
 Our report included this scene from one classroom.

-Professor KIERAN MULLEN (University of Oklahoma): Don't bring laptops and work on them in class.
+KIERAN MULLEN: Don't bring laptops and work on them in class.
 Have I made my point clear?

 SIMON: Multitask while you listen to WEEKEND EDITION from NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.